-Given all of the years that I have spent teaching children to cook and eat healthy, it comes as no surprise that I like to include food in my high school biology curriculum.
-Right now, we are finishing up a unit on cell division and DNA.
-My students were thrilled to find a large mug filled with strawberries on my desk this week on our lab day.
+As we finished up a unit on cell division and DNA, my students were thrilled to find a large mug filled with strawberries on my desk this week on our lab day.
 But they couldn’t get over the strange mixture of odors – the sweet fragrance of the berries combined with the vapors evaporating from our bottles of rubbing alcohol.
 Like a fruit-doctor’s office!

 To set up the lab, we started by combining the mashed berries with a soap, salt and water mixture, which breaks down the phospholipid cell membranes.
 Then we filtered the sludge through a double layer of cheesecloth.
 One student suggested that we could have even used a coffee filter instead (which would have been a LOT cheaper).

 After our filtrate was collected in a test tube, we added cold rubbing alcohol, which repelled the DNA molecules so they clumped together into a clear glob (somewhat similar to egg whites or mucus).

 Then, we used a thin plastic loop to spool up the DNA and look at it.
-If you were doing this lab at home, you could use a long wooden toothpick or bbq skewer.
-(You know a lab is awesome if the kids ask if they can take out their phones to take photos!)
+If you were doing this lab at home, you could use a long wooden toothpick, BBQ skewer or chopstick.